 Despite living my whole life just an hour away from the University town of Cambridge, I’m ashamed to say that I only recently made time to visit with a friend… But boy was it worth the wait!
-Its classical stone architecture easily makes it one of the prettiest towns in England, moreover, with over 1,000 years of history, there’s plenty of things to see/do.
-I’d highly recommend a visit, thus here’s how you can spend one day in Cambridge:
+Its classical stone architecture easily makes it one of the prettiest towns in England.
+Moreover, with over 1,000 years of history, there’s plenty of things to see/do.
+I’d highly recommend a visit, thus here’s how you can spend one day in Cambridge on a Cambridge day trip:

 Take A Punting Tour –

 When you visit Cambridge you’ll quickly notice that the town perfectly blends modern life with tradition.
-One traditional activity you’d be a fool to miss is a punting tour along the beautiful river Cam.
+One traditional activity you’d be a fool to miss on your Cambridge day trip is a punting tour along the beautiful river Cam.

 There are several different companies that offer the opportunity to hire your own ‘punt’ for the day.
 However, since everyone we saw on the river seemed to be having trouble controlling their boats, my friend and I decided to save ourselves the stress and opted for a guided group tour with the Scudamore Punting Company.